-I didn’t say anything, and instead the Orcs splitted ways for me to past.
-Styrd quickly walked behind me scared that I might do something to him, so he didn’t fall behind.
-Moca and Tart was walking right next to me, proudly as if nothing was wrong.
-Phil and Cathy was walking behind, Cathy was to engrossed with her weapon that she barely even noticed her surroundings.
+I didn’t say anything, and instead, the Orcs split ways for me to pass.
+Styrd quickly walked behind me, scared that I might do something to him, so he didn’t fall behind.
+Moca and Tart were walking right next to me, proudly as if nothing was wrong.
+Phil and Cathy were walking behind; Cathy was so engrossed with her weapon that she barely noticed her surroundings.

-We walked towards the edge of the city, so I could spread out my wings and leave this wretched place.
+We walked towards the edge of the city to spread out my wings and leave this wretched place.
 Just being here a bit longer made me want to smash the city like Godzilla.
 My tail flicked back and forth from irritation, staring out into the distance, I got ready for the others to board.

 “Um…” Styrd eventually spoke, his voice was low, but I still caught it.

 “Yes?”
-I swung my large head towards him, causing him to jerk backwards.
+I swung my large head towards him, causing him to jerk backward.

 “Why do you want me to follow?”

-My cheek twitched at his answer, staring at him dumbfoundedly.
+My cheek twitches at his answer, staring at him dumbfoundedly.
 Everyone was silent in his question.

 “Are you stupid?”
-Tart stated with a haughty tone of his voice, he was the first one to speak in annoyance.
-“I thought you understand the whole situation by now.”
+Tart started with a haughty tone of his voice.
+He was the first one to speak in annoyance.
+“I thought you understood the whole situation by now.”
 He folded his arm in front of him.

 “This Orc is an idiot!”
 Tart threw up his hand, annoyed at how slow Stryd was.
 “How did you not understand what just happened?
 Young mistress was kind enough to stand up for you!”
 He was getting angry that Stryd wasn’t getting it quickly.